muggin/dl-notes/notes/gnmt.md

 - Residual connections allow stacking more than 4 layers (improve the gradient flow in backward pass)
 - Bahdanau-style attention, with Perceptron similarity function between hidden state and annotations
 - Attention connects top layer of Encoder with bottom layer of Decoder (only)
 - Wordpieces give the flexibility of character-based models and the efficiency of word-based models
-- Wordpieces are created using a a data-driven model that splits words into sub-word units (deterministically)
 - Wordpieces shared for source and target languages to allow model to learn when to copy input to output
+- Beam search decoding modified to address the shortcomings of other NMT:
+  - Coverage penalty - encourages model to create translation that covers all word in the input sequence
+  - Length normalization - to discourage beam search from penalizing longer output sequences
 - Data parallelism - 10 model replicas trained at the same time making async updates to parameters
 - Model parallelism - each layer of Encoder and Decoder kept on separate GPU, softmax on dedicated GPUs